Andre0512/hon/takedown_faq.md

 The connection only works with the Haier servers, so your appliance sends data to the cloud and the hOn app communicates with it, there is no direct connection.

 ### How was the plugin created?
 I used [HTTP Tookit](https://httptoolkit.com/) to monitor the HTTP requests between hOn and the Haier servers and then rebuilt the requests in Python (with aiohttp).
-This takes me a few days to figure out and rebuild the necessary requests and I can now also explain why the hOn app is so extremely slow.
-The login alone hammers ~20 requests to the servers and also the communication with the devices is made of super many requests (at least at the time of my analysis).
+I have tried to make the requests in the same way as the app does, except for the ones we don't need.
 The pretty complex login can be found in [auth.py](https://github.com/Andre0512/pyhOn/blob/main/pyhon/connection/auth.py) and the API requests that I have adopted as relevant for the integration are these [api.py](https://github.com/Andre0512/pyhOn/blob/main/pyhon/connection/api.py).
 Beyond that, there is no communication with the hOn servers in the code.